Secondary Education Degree

 How Do I Know If a Bachelor's Degree in Secondary Education Is Right for Me?

-Depending on a student course load, an average Bachelor's Degree will take between 3 and 5 years to complete.
+Depending on a student's course load, an average bachelor's degree will take four years to complete.
 Generally, anywhere from one to two of those years are focused on meeting general studies requirements.

 Find Information About Becoming a Teacher In Your State